AlbertShih/podcast-sum-ui/README.md

 # 🎙️ Podcast Summarization UI (RAG)

+This is a project that was originally implemented by Vibe Coding.
 This is the **frontend** for the Podcast Summarization project using **LLM + RAG (Retrieval-Augmented Generation)**.
 It lets users:

 - Upload a transcript (`.txt`)